orbtl-ai/DebrisScan/README.md

-# 🌊🥤 DebrisScan: Automatically scan drone imagery for marine debris — with AI 🤖📸
+# 🌊🥤 DebrisScan: Automatically scan drone imagery for marine debris — using AI 🤖📸

 ## Introduction
 DebrisScan is a web-based app for automatically counting marine debris in your aerial